Osmania General Hospital: History

 The Afzal Gunj Hospital, the predecessor of the Osmania General Hospital, was established in 1866 by Salar Jung I.

 The present hospital building was completed in 1919 on orders of the last Nizam of Hyderabad, Mir Osman Ali Khan.
 It was designed by British architect Vincent Jerome Esch and Nawab Khan Bahadur Mirza Akbar Baig in Indo-Sarcenic style.
 In 1926, the wards of the Afzal Gunj hospital were transferred to the new building.

-The history of the hospital includes Dr. Yusuf Mirza, the 1st RMO (Resident Medical Officer).
+It was the tallest building in Hyderabad until 1987, when it was surpassed by the Babukhan Estate.

-Dr. K Gopal Rao was one of the team of doctors when started along with the RMO.
+Dr. Yusuf Mirza, the hospital's first resident medical officer (RMO).
+One of the doctors who started along with the RMO Dr. K Gopal Rao.
 Names of these doctors are still there at the General Ward entrance.

 In 2015, the Chief Minister of Telangana, K. Chandrashekhar Rao announced a plan to demolish the building.
-This sparked outrage among heritage activists, and he immediately retracted the statement.
+Following outrage among heritage activists, he immediately retracted the statement.

-Himayat Ali Mirza, the great-grandson of Mir Osman Ali Khan, joined hands with the INTACH (Indian National Trust for Arts and Cultural Heritage).
+Himayat Ali Mirza, the great-grandson of Mir Osman Ali Khan, joined hands to improve the building's condition, with the INTACH (Indian National Trust for Arts and Cultural Heritage).
 He believes minor renovations could improve the hospital building to restore the Osmania General Hospital.